Global Virus Network Adds International Vaccine Institute (IVI)

 as Newest Center of Excellence

 Baltimore, Maryland, USA, August 8, 2016: The Global Virus Network (GVN), representing 36 Centers of Excellence and 6 Affiliates in 25 countries and comprising foremost experts in every class of virus causing disease in humans, and the International Vaccine Institute (IVI) announced today the induction of IVI as GVN’s newest Center of Excellence.
 IVI is headquartered on the campus of Seoul National University in Seoul, South Korea.
-The announcement was made by Robert Gallo, MD, Co-Founder and Scientific Director of GVN and Jerome Kim, MD, Director General of IVI.
+The announcement was made by Robert Gallo, MD, Co-Founder and International Scientific Advisor of GVN and Jerome Kim, MD, Director General of IVI.
 IVI is the first organization in Korea to become a GVN Center of Excellence.

 “IVI, with Dr. Jerome Kim at the helm, brings to the GVN an array of viral expertise, including HIV, Dengue, MERS-CoV and hepatitis E as well as a significant global reach with its field sites in nearly 30 countries in Asia, Africa and South America,” said Dr. Gallo, who is co-discoverer of HIV and Director of the Institute (IHV) of Human Virology at the University of Maryland School of Medicine, a GVN Center of Excellence.
 “GVN is very pleased to welcome IVI into the network and looks forward to officially introducing IVI to GVN’s Centers of Excellence at our upcoming international meeting in Japan this fall.”